Nephrology

 Blood and Urine Tests

-To identify any abnormalities related to renal function, the filtration rate will often be analysed and the presence of protein in urine is often taken into consideration.
+To identify any abnormalities related to renal function, the filtration rate will often be analyzed and the presence of protein in urine is often taken into consideration.

 Family History

-Often kidney conditions can be hereditary, so reference to family history for genetic predispositions are often scrutinised.
+Often kidney conditions can be hereditary, so reference to family history for genetic predispositions are often scrutinized.

 Ultrasound